MicrosoftDocs/Viva/Viva/goals/understand-orgs-and-teams.md

 :::image type="content" source="../media/goals/5/organization-picker.png" alt-text="Multiple organizations in Viva Goals." lightbox="../media/goals/5/organization-picker.png":::

-Let us consider the following example: Contoso Suites is a company that offers various products such as VanArsdel and Relecloud — their collaboration suite and cloud suite, respectively.
+Let's consider the following example: Contoso Suites is a company that offers various products such as VanArsdel and Relecloud—their collaboration suite and cloud suite, respectively.
 Both these product divisions are independent of each other and work in silos.
 So, they created 2 organizations in Viva Goals—VanArsdel and Relecloud—to represent each of the enterprise’s product divisions.

 Now, under each organization, multiple teams and subteams can be created to match the structure of the enterprise and its divisions.
 These organizations can then have their own org-level, team-level, and individual OKRs populated in them.

-But the drawback of pivoting an org at a division level is that you are contained within a small space wherein other orgs cannot view/contribute to your progress and vice versa.
-Thus, resulting in lack of alignment and transparency, which are key to OKRs success.
+But the drawback of pivoting an org at a division level is that you are contained within a small space wherein other orgs can't view/contribute to your progress and vice versa.
+Thus, resulting in lack of alignment and transparency, which are key to OKRs' success.

 ## Teams in Viva Goals